BasilSiddiqui/Wealth-Comparision/README.md

 Difference < 0
 ```

-The larger the red area, the greater the advantage of achieving higher investment returns.
+The larger the Blue area, the greater the advantage of achieving higher investment returns.

 ---